How to Make Homemade Saddle Soap

 4. Turpentine is flammable, so make sure you keep it well away from any heat sources.
 Stir in 15 parts gum turpentine to the now cooling soap and lye mix.

 5. When all the ingredients are blended pour the saddle soap mixture into the molds.
 On cooling the mixture will thicken and solidify into bars.

 6. To remove the bars, dip the cooled soap-filled molds briefly into a bowl of hot water.
 The bars should slide out of their molds.
 The finished saddle soap will keep indefinitely if covered and stored somewhere cool and dry.

 Do you make your own saddle soap?

 If the thought of using a dangerous chemical like lye puts you off making your own saddle soap, there is an alternative.
-The following recipe avoids the step where you have to heat lye by using shavings of a commercially made soap.
+The following recipe avoids the step where you have to heat lye by using shavings of a commercially made soap instead.

-1. Use a damp sponge or soft wet cloth to apply the soap.
+- Use a damp sponge or soft wet cloth to apply the soap to the tack.
 Make sure your cloth or sponge is well wrung out before dabbing it onto the soap.

 Tack Cleaning; How to Clean Your Saddle

 The recipes given in this article should only be used for cleaning leather horse saddles.
 Horseback riding saddles are made of strong, sturdy, hard-wearing, very thick leather.
 Do not be tempted to use saddle soap on leather-covered domestic furniture.